 1 Concealed carry in North Carolina.
 Giffords Law Center.
 2021 Mar.

 2 G.S.
 14-415.12.
 Criteria to qualify for the issuance of a permit.

 3 G.S.
 14-415.13.
 Application for a permit; fingerprints.

-10 Apurva Bhatt, et al. Association of changes in Missouri firearm laws with adolescent and young adult suicides by firearms.
+16 Bhatt A., et al. Association of changes in Missouri firearm laws with adolescent and young adult suicides by firearms.
 JAMA Open Network.
-2020 Nov.
+Nov 2020.

 17 Franklin C. State gun laws and public opinion.
 Marquette University Law School Faculty Blog.
 8 June 2022.